Undertrial Pune activist Kanchan Nanaware, who was booked under UAPA, dies in custody

 Nanaware was arrested for her alleged Maoist links, and had been awaiting trial for six years.

-Students rights activist Kanchan Nanaware, who was arrested in 2014 for her alleged Maoist links, died from a heart and brain ailment in a hospital in Pune on Sunday, PTI reported.
+Students rights activist Kanchan Nanaware, who was arrested in 2014 for her alleged Maoist links, died of a heart and brain ailment in a hospital in Pune on Sunday, PTI reported.
 She was 37.

 Nanaware was arrested along with her husband Arun Belke, and booked under several sections of the Unlawful Activities (Prevention) Act, reported The Wire.
 The Maharashtra Anti-Terrorism Squad alleged that they were members of the “Golden Corridor Committee’’ of Maoists, who were trying to recruit cadres from urban areas.
 However, Nanaware was not convicted in the case, and had been awaiting trial for six years.

-“Nanaware was suffering from some heart ailment for a long time and lately she had undergone a surgery after a brain tumor was diagnosed.” said Yerawada Central Jail Superintendent UT Pawar, where the activist was lodged, according to PTI.
+“Nanaware was suffering from some heart ailment for a long time and lately she had undergone a surgery after a brain tumour was diagnosed.” said Yerawada Central Jail Superintendent UT Pawar, where the activist was lodged, according to PTI.
 “Today [Sunday], she died in the Sassoon General Hospital.”

 The activist’s family told The Wire that Nanaware was born with a congenital heart illness, and had developed a brain ailment in the past week.
 But neither the jail nor hospital authorities informed the family or her lawyers till her brain surgery was conducted on January 16.